omer-games/Flappy-Bird-Force/README.md

 - **Crazy Mode**: Navigate through crazy moving obstacles.
 - **Easy Mode:** Touching obstacles won't end the game.

-## Note

-Flappy Bird Force is designed for Android devices.
-If you encounter any issues or have suggestions, feel free to open an issue on the [GitHub repository](https://github.com/omer-games/FlappyBirdForce).

 ## Developer

 Omer-Games